BrandonSpadafora/mock_SOP_app/README.md

 # SOP Retrieval System

 ## Overview
 The SOP Retrieval System is a mock application built with Streamlit to simulate a simplified Standard Operating Procedure (SOP) retrieval system.
-Users can input questions related to SOPs, and the system responds with predefined answers based on the queries.
+Users can input questions related to SOPs, and the system responds based on the queries.

 ## Getting Started
 1. **Install Streamlit:**